Short answer

 The academic roots of this design trace to the 2013 USIG paper by Veronese et al. (IEEE Transactions on Computers), the research that first proved a monotonic hardware counter could make equivocation cryptographically impossible in distributed systems.
 Albert Dadon's post on the academic lineage →

-The AEGISKey Privacy Layer (White Paper v2.1, April 2026) extends AEGISKey's infrastructure to encrypt the entire transaction lifecycle.
+The AERKey Privacy Layer (white paper v3.7, May 2026) extends AERKey's infrastructure to encrypt the entire transaction lifecycle.
 The fundamental claim: every piece of data that moves through the blockchain, from wallet to mempool to block explorer, is AES-256-GCM encrypted.
-Decryption is controlled exclusively by the user through AEGISKey's threshold-distributed key management.
+Decryption is controlled exclusively by the user through AERKey's threshold-distributed key management.

 Transaction details are AES-256-GCM encrypted before broadcast.
 A block explorer shows transactions occurred but the details (counterparty, amount, token, memo) are encrypted hashes.
-Status at April 2026: in development.
+Status: deploying at mainnet August 2026.

 Transactions remain encrypted throughout the mempool.
 Decryption happens only inside the TEE enclave at block inclusion.
 The official statement: "You cannot front-run what you cannot read."
 Front-running, sandwich attacks, and back-running are eliminated, not mitigated.
-Status: architecture complete.
+Status: post-mainnet, no confirmed date.

 Contract bytecode is AES-encrypted before deployment.
 Plaintext code exists only inside the TEE during execution.
 Contract state is encrypted at rest.
 The contract owner controls disclosure via policy entries.
-Status: design phase.
+Status: post-mainnet, no confirmed date.

 Encryption built into the AEREDIUM protocol.
 Block explorer shows tiered visibility: originators see full details, designated auditors see policy-authorized fields, all others see encrypted hashes.
-Status: architecture complete.
+Status: deploying at mainnet August 2026.

-Swap parameters are AES-encrypted through AEGISKey infrastructure.
+Swap parameters are AES-encrypted through AERKey infrastructure.
 DEX contracts inside TEE enclaves decrypt, execute, and re-encrypt.
 Swap parameters are never visible in plaintext on-chain or in the mempool.
-Status: design phase.
+Status: post-mainnet, no confirmed date.

 KIMA holders: StablePro is your only conversion path

 The AMA added the mechanics.
 Michael, the head engineer for the wallet, described the process: KIMA exists on the Kima Network and on Arbitrum.
 Users need to bridge their KIMA to Arbitrum first, then open StablePro Wallet and deposit into the conversion smart contract.
 The team said gas will be covered; users don't need to supply gas for the conversion itself.
 Once deposited, KIMA is locked permanently and burned.
-In return, you receive AER with a vesting schedule visible inside the wallet's dashboard.
+Later AMAs described users receiving points first, with 10 points converting to 1 AERX when listed, and a vesting schedule visible inside the wallet dashboard.

 Safety: only official links